5 Ways E-commerce Businesses Can Protect Against Package Theft

 If for any reason someone is not available at the time of delivery, the package is rerouted back to the delivery hub so that it remains safe with the carrier.

-When shipping with UPS, your customers can choose to require a signature from themselves or from an adult at the address they are shipping to.
+When shipping with UPS, your customers can choose to require a signature from themselves or an adult at the address they are shipping to.
 Other carriers have this option as well.

 Shippo users can add signature confirmation when creating shipping labels with just a click of a button.